-In this interview series, MBS lecturers who also teach in the field of executive education give an insight into their research projects and explain how corporate practice and students benefit from it.
-Today it is the turn of Prof. Dr. Michael Rüdiger, Professor for International Business and Supply Chain Management at Munich Business School, Academic Director of the MBA General Management and trainer in the Certified Strategy Manager and Digital Business Management course.
+In this series, we hold regular interviews with members of the Munich Business School (MBS) faculty to gain insights into their research projects and discover how this work benefits business and students.
+Today it is the turn of Prof. Dr. Michael Rüdiger, Professor for International Business and Supply Chain Management, Academic Director of the MBA General Management and trainer in the Certified Strategy Manager and Digital Business Management course.

 MBS Insights: Professor Rüdiger, what exciting research projects are you currently working on?